Best Online Programs for Struggling Readers

 | Grafari | Structured literacy support | More guided skills practice for broader literacy needs | Child needs stronger structured support at home |

-| Brightzy | Guided active reading support | Interactive reading practice with a more curriculum-like feel | Child needs more support than book access alone |
+| Brightzy | Guided active reading support | Interactive practice with a more guided feel | Child needs more support than book access alone |

 | Epic | Programs for reluctant readers | Better motivation, easier entry, and more book variety | Child resists reading and needs lower-pressure options |

-Fast answer
+Fast answer after the comparison

 If you are comparing online programs for struggling readers and want the simplest child-fit answer, choose Grafari for structured literacy support, Brightzy for guided active reading practice, and Epic for reluctant readers.